pixelemu/terraclassifieds/readme.txt

 3. Click Activate to activate the plugin.

 == Changelog ==

+= 2.0.3 =
+* New options for enabling items from Advert View for logged users only
+* Displaying empty categories and give the message: "This category is empty"
+* New settings for managing required fields for user profile

 = 2.0.2 =
 * Fixed PHP fatal error on users adverts page